himb0/shop/README.md

 > 504: The server was acting as a gateway or proxy and did not receive a timely response from the upstream server.

-> 200: Lists the customer records as collection <<item>>[]
+> 200: Lists the customer records as collection

 Besides servicing client with regards to customer information, it further provides order, and product details which will be discussed in Use Case 3.
+Rate limiting is incorporated at the network layer to handle congestion, and service clients in a distributed environment giving clients equal priority in round robin fashion.

+## **Use Case 2**

+## **Use Case 3**

 ### **Design Considerations**